Becton Regional High School: Location

 The school is located on Paterson Avenue, near the border of Carlstadt, and near Route 17.

-Curriculum

-A variety of subjects is offered to prepare those students who plan to continue their education beyond high school and for those students who may seek employment directly upon completing high school.
-Through curricular offerings, extracurricular activities including a full athletic program for boys and girls, counseling, and special education services, the district aims to assist each pupil in achieving his/her goals, developing character and recognizing responsibility.
-Becton Regional High School offers a college preparatory program which includes several Advanced Placement (AP) classes, and career-oriented curriculum areas.

-Becton requires that students earn a minimum of 140 academic credits during their four years of high school to graduate.

-Becton students are accepted into some of the nation's top colleges and universities.
-Becton offers students SAT/ACT courses, and every 10th and 11th grader has the opportunity to take the PSAT.
-Students at Becton have the opportunity to earn numerous college credits through various programs.

-Every student is assigned a school counselor, who plays an important role in academic progress, the college application process, post-high school plans and personal situations.

 Extracurricular activities

 The school mascot is the Wildcat, and its colors are maroon and white.
 The school's newspaper is the weekly Cat's Eye View, and the yearbook is The Tealeaf.
 The school also publishes Images, an annual art and literary magazine.

 Recent school musicals and plays have included Grease which was performed in March 2017, Little Shop of Horrors in 2016, and A Tough Act to Follow in 2015.
+The school is slated to put on "Seussical: The Musical" in 2024.

-Becton offers an array of clubs and activities for students, including Horticulture Club, Political Science Club, Gaming Club, cheerleading (football), marching band & music activities, Debate, Environmental Club, Girls Helping Girls, Italian & Spanish Honor Society, Key Club, Math League, National Honor Society, Robotics Club, Science Olympiad, Student Council, Theatre Arts Club/play, and yearbook.
+Becton has clubs and activities for students, including Horticulture Club, Political Science Club, Gaming Club, cheerleading (football), marching band & music activities, Debate, Environmental Club, Girls Helping Girls, Italian & Spanish Honor Society, Key Club, Math League, National Honor Society, Robotics Club, Science Olympiad, Student Council, Theatre Arts Club/play, and yearbook.